 ParameterDescription

-application_idThe ID of the no-code application to update.
+application_idThe ID of the no-code agent to update.

 Request body